HoGentTIN/linux-training-hogent/modules/package_management/032_packages_rpm_theory.md

 ## the Red Hat package manager (rpm)

-On Red Hat and other distro's of that family, the *Red Hat package manager* (RPM) is used to install, upgrade and remove software.
+On Red Hat and other distros of that family, the *Red Hat package manager* (RPM) is used to install, upgrade and remove software.
 There's a basic command,  `rpm`, and a more advanced tool, `dnf` (comparable with the situation on Debian-based systems, where `dpkg` is the basic tool and `apt` the more advanced one).
 When you install a graphical desktop, there's also a GUI tool for package management, but we won't be discussing that here.

-Software distributed in the `rpm` format will have a file name be named `package-version-release.architecture.rpm`.
+Software distributed in the `rpm` format will have a file name following this format: `package-version-release.architecture.rpm`.
 For example, the package name `openssh-server-8.7p1-34.el9.x86_64.rpm` has the following components:

 - package name: `openssh-server`
 - version: `8.7p1`
 - release: `34.el9` (el9 stands for Enterprise Linux 9, indicating it is compatible with RHEL 9)
 - architecture: `x86_64` (suitable for a 64-bit Intel/AMD processor)

-We will start with discussing the `dnf` command, since that's the one that is most commonly used nowadays.
+We will start with discussing the `dnf` command, since that one is most commonly used.
 After that, we'll show how to use the `rpm` command.

 ### dnf

 The name of the `dnf` command has a bit of a convoluted history.
 It stands for "Dandified Yum", and is a fork/improvement of the `yum` package manager command.
 Yum stands for *Yellowdog Updater, Modified*, and was originally developed for the now defunct Yellow Dog Linux distribution (for the IBM POWER7 processor).
-Red Hat started using it in RHEL 5, and it was the default package manager for Red Hat and its derivatives for many years.
-However, more recently, they developed `dnf` to replace `yum` and that is now the default package manager for Fedora,  Red Hat Enterprise Linux and its derivatives.
+Red Hat started using it in RHEL 5 and it was the default package manager for Red Hat and its derivatives for many years.
+However, more recently, they developed `dnf` to replace `yum` with the former now being the default package manager for Fedora, Red Hat Enterprise Linux and its derivatives.

 The `dnf` command works quite similarly to the `apt` command on Debian-based systems.
 It has similar subcommands, which we will discuss in the next sections.
 However, an equivalent for `apt update` does *not* exist.
 The `dnf` command will automatically update its package database whenever you execute it.